Evaluating Public Health Interventions using epidemiological and economic methods

 Attendees will gain an overview of how epidemiological and economic tools can be used to inform policy-making from a national and global perspective, how to rank interventions by health gain and/or costs, and gain an understanding of key methodological and policy considerations.
 You should have an introductory-level knowledge of health economics and/or epidemiology.
 The course will consist of lectures, case studies, and class exercises.

-Key Dates: 2023 course dates will be listed here once available or please contact us and we will advise once this information is available at health-economics@unimelb.edu.au
+Key Dates: 2024 course dates will be listed here once available or please contact us and we will advise once this information is available at health-economics@unimelb.edu.au Fees: $560 Location: Online Registration is at 8:45am for a 9:00am start with the formal program finishing around 2pm each day

 IMPORTANT: This course will run via Zoom.